 Drift Gillnet Fishery Selection

 The change in average length of returning age .1 adults after exposure to the drift gillnet fishery was relatively small in most years, particularly in females (Appendix E1; Figure 25).
 Estimated drift gillnet fishery linear selection differentials (LSDs) averaged -12.3 mm for male coho salmon (Figure 26A).
 This value falls within the range of 0.7 mm to -21.8 mm (average -8.3 mm) estimated for male sockeye salmon (O. nerka) for eight gillnet fisheries in central western Alaska by Kendall and Quinn (2012).
-However, our average estimate for female coho salmon (-3.7 mm; Figure 26B) was below the range of their estimates (-5.5mm to -13.6 mm; average -9.1 mm) for female sockeye salmon.
+However, our average estimate for female coho salmon (-3.7 mm; Figure 26B) was below the range of their estimates for female sockeye salmon (-5.5mm to -13.6 mm; average -9.1 mm).
 Unsurprisingly, LSDs were significantly correlated with the removal rate on the run passing through the drift gillnet fishery, with the exceptionally high removal rate of 71% in 1995 having the greatest influence on average size of spawners (Figure 26).